tmychow/tmychow.github.io/_posts/2020-07-10-a-primer-on-economic-growth-part-I.md

 **What is the endogenous growth theory?**

 We know from above that if there are diminishing returns to factors, factor accumulation cannot explain long-run economic growth.
-As such, we assumed that growth in the long-run was  determined by the value of the $A$, the productivity level of an economy.
-With the AK model of endogenous growth, we will do away with that by considering what happens if there aren't diminishing returns to capital - instead, we assume constant returns in its production function.
+As such, we assumed that growth in the long-run was determined exogeneously by the value of the $\bar{A}$, the productivity level of an economy.
+With the Romer model of endogenous growth, we will do away with that by considering what happens if we endogenise the process of productivity gains.
+That is, labour is split between production and research - with ideas being non-rivalrous, we are able to get increasing returns in the model such that there isn't an eventual steady state.

-$$ Y = A f(K) $$
+$$ Y = f(A,K,L) = A K^\frac{1}{3} L^\frac{2}{3} $$

-$$ \dot{k} = s A k - (n+\delta)k $$
+$$ \dot{A} = \bar{z} A L_{at} $$

-The crucial change here is that because both $s A k$ and $(n+\delta)k$ are linear, they are unlikely to cross except when $k=0$, meaning there isn't a steady state.

-The capital per worker will keep increasing as long as $s A > n+\delta$, meaning that per capita output can keep growing.
+$$ \bar{L} = L_{yt} + L_{at} $$

+$$ L_{at} = \bar{\ell} \bar{L} $$

+$$ g_Y^* = \frac{3}{2} \bar{z} \bar{\ell} \bar{L} $$

 > Wait a second.
-Not only are you assuming constant returns to capital, you've assumed that labour has no role in production!
+Tou've assumed that labour never changes!

-This is an incredibly stylised model that can have some rather weird implications.
-Empirical evidence of the conditional convergence the Solow model predicts suggests the AK model does not fit reality very well in the long-run[^8].
+This is an incredibly stylised model - but the insights remain useful, because it allows for a steady growth path while being consistent with the empirical evidence of the conditional convergence that both models predict [^8].

 [^8]: [Barro 1991](http://piketty.pse.ens.fr/files/Barro91.pdf)

-However, what the AK model shows us is that when there are constant returns to capital, investment alone can drive economic growth.
-These constant returns could be caused by positive externalities to capital accumulation, such as "improvements in the level of organisation, technical change, better social overhead facilities in the form of transport and communication networks"[^9].
-That is, even if firms individually have diminishing returns, there can be non-diminishing returns from capital when firms group up together.
+What the Romer model uniquely shows us is that even when there are diminishing returns to capital, ideas alone can drive economic growth.
+This could be caused by positive externalities to capital accumulation, such as "improvements in the level of organisation, technical change, better social overhead facilities in the form of transport and communication networks"[^9].
+That is, even if firms individually have diminishing returns, there can be non-diminishing returns when firms group up together due to the productivity gains.

 [^9]: [Frankel 1962](https://www.jstor.org/stable/1812179)

-Since most empirical evidence rejects the AK model in the long-run, it is useful to think about endogenous growth as a way to make capital accumulation provide growth for a bit longer in the medium-run, while productivity remains the driver in the long-run.
+As such, it is useful to think about endogenous growth as a way to make productivity the driver of growth in the long-run, without forgetting about the transition dynamics of capital accumulation in the shorter run.
 Productivity is a complicated factor that takes two forms - of technology and efficiency in resource allocation, and it is worth exploring the foundational cause of these two types of improvements.

 **Where does the growth of technology come from?**